matrix-org/thirdroom/docs/websg/api/interfaces/WebSG.UIButtonProps.md

 • `Optional` **position**: `string`

-The position type of the element ("relative" or "absolute").
+The position type of the element (ex. "relative" or "absolute").

 #### Inherited from